branden-steele/branden-steele.github.io/_posts/2025-04-11-welcome-to-jekyll.markdown

 This is the biggest, most honest reason I'm doing this - I genuinely love writing.
 I always have.

+Even at five, I was the kid lugging around a pen and a spiral notebook like it was mission-critical equipment—writing, doodling, documenting the grand drama of snack time.

-Many folks think I went to grad school because I love STEM, but secretly, it's because I love writing, especially about STEM.
+Many folks think I went to grad school because I love STEM, but secretly, it's because I love writing -- _especially_ about STEM.

 And if I'm being _perfectly_ honest, I do worry that as AI continues to improve and integrate into our lives, I along with most everyone else will write less and less.
 I'm hoping that committing to a blog will keep my writing skills sharp, and keep me writing.

-### 👀 What's ahead?
+### 👀 So, what's ahead?

 What's on the immediate agenda, you ask?
 Probably some thoughts on agent architecture, streaming UI headaches, the future of custom model building in a world with increasingly amazing off-the-shelf models, and how it feels to hand control to a system that talks back.